Kyjov

 Kyjov (/cs/; Gaya or Geyen) is a town in Hodonín District in the South Moravian Region of the Czech Republic.
 It has about 11,000 inhabitants.
+The town is located in the valley of the Kyjovka River.

+Kyjov became a town in the 16th century, when it was purchased by the royal chamber and the period of its greatest development began.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of the town centre is the Renaissance town hall, which is a national cultural monument.

 Administrative division

 Kyjov consists of four municipal parts (in brackets population according to the 2021 census):